Orewek/Pass_Creator/readme.md

 * User type `the length` of the new password
 * User types the `tag`.
 It will help to find the exact password in `.txt` later
 * User can remove `_ , -, lower, upper, digits` from the password
+* To easier learn this password user gets the learn_code
 * User can add some `comments` to the password
 * Program saves into exact `pass.txt` that user wants (as the `default` `C:\passwords.txt`)
 * Bot can `send` this `txt` file into the `discord`, if user will type a command for that